andersonlribeiro/challenge/README.md

   - name
   - types
   - weight and height
-  - descriptions (each game has a different description, please pick the latest available one)
+  - description (each game has a different description, please pick the latest available one)
   - abilities
   - statistics (based on a scale of 100)